Corporate Governance Framework

 Internal Control

-The Internal Control Department has developed and operates the internal control system for the ENEOS Group.
-The system links the internal controls stipulated in the Companies Act and the Financial Instruments and Exchange Act, and the internal controls of each Group organization.
+The Group has developed and operates an internal control system.
+The system links the internal controls stipulated in the Companies Act and the Financial Instruments and Exchange Act, and the internal controls of each Group organization* to each other.

 Risk Assessment of Business Activities